ssorj/skupper-example-local-client/README.md

 ## Step 1: Install the Skupper command-line tool

-The `skupper` command-line tool is the primary entrypoint for installing and configuring Skupper.
+The `skupper` command-line tool is the primary entrypoint for installing and configuring the Skupper infrastructure.
 You need to install the `skupper` command only once for each development environment.

 On Linux or Mac, you can use the install script (inspect it [here][install-script]) to download and extract the command: